 The 4,800 hectare PIMA property covers prospective geology on the eastern edge of the Spences Bridge volcanic belt, approximately 10 km east of the Skoonka Creek property.
 The Company maintains a 100% interest in the property.
-A brief field evaluation was completed subsequent to the period ending July 31, 2009 and the results of this work are pending.
+During the period ending October 31, 2009, the Company received results from a field evaluation of the property.
+No significant results were returned.
+As a result, the Company has written off exploration expenditures of \$6,762.